AmeeteSh-A/Veilar/README.md

 Veilar is designed as a drop-in module.

-Copy the veilar directory to your project root.
+-Copy the veilar directory to your project root.

 -Include the module in `settings.gradle`:
     `include ':veilar'`

 -Add Dependency in `app/build.gradle`:
     ```dependencies {
     implementation project(':veilar')
     }```

 -Activate Compiler in `app/build.gradle` (Top or Bottom):
     `apply from: '../veilar/veilar.gradle'`

 *(This hooks Veilar into your build process to perform the XML translation.)*

 ---